 Secondly, it is important that your readers clearly understand your position after reading your response essay.
 This means that you need to expose all possible arguments which might strengthen or attack the ideas presented in the main article.
 In order for you to achieve a strong position, it might be helpful to also expose a personal experience that can be related to the topic you are writing an essay about.
 This will not only make your argument points stronger but will also help your readers empathize with your writing.
 Also, it is important that you keep in mind that your response essay should be a response to something you have read, something that is a hot topic at the moment in various social contexts or something that has been debated for a long time and you want to present a new approach to things.

 You also have to keep in mind that the more knowledge you show to your audience in your response essay about the author and the topic that is being debated, the more credibility you will gain.
+Read some cause or effect essay topics to get inspired.
 This is why it is important to also present a context in your response essay, such as details about the author and the paper you are choosing to respond to.
 Finally, after debating the ideas of the original text, you can also choose to talk about the effectiveness of the source text.
 It can be about how the main paper managed to reach the audience, if the writing style was effective, and how the author you are responding to had chosen to expose their ideas.

 If we were to summarize the main points you should keep in mind before starting to tackle the components of a response essay, these would be:

 One important thing when writing a response essay is the way you structure the introduction.
 This is one of the key parts of your essay, as it embodies the topic you are about to debate and the premises you are basing your essay on.
 The introduction will make your audience decide if they want to keep reading your response essay or not.
 This is why it is important that you keep in mind the following tips: